 “Dude, I’m the lead singer in my band, if I have to stop and fix my string than the band has to stop, too.”

-Well, depending on who you’ve decided to form a band with, they should be able to do, at least, one number without you–even if it’s an instrumental.
-Avoiding a long pause in the music will improve the flow of your concert; let them play something while you fix your problem.
+Well, depending on who you’ve decided to form a band with, they should be able to do, at least, one number without you—even just an instrumental is fine.
+Avoiding long pauses in the music is imperative to any performance.
+Just have the band play something while you fix your problem.

-“Dude, I’m a solo singer songwriter, If I break a string it’s all over.”
+“Dude, I’m a solo singer/guitarist, If I break a string it’s all over.”

 Okay, you win.
-When you die, then–that’s when you die.
-The best bet here is to employ the backup guitar maneuver.
-The other option, I guess, is to slink off stage and get to the bar STAT.
+When you die, you die.
+Your best bet here is to employ the backup-guitar maneuver.
+The other option, I guess, is to announce a short break.

-“Dude, I never learned to change my strings ‘quickly and workman-like’ so I could never put one on in a reasonable time frame”
+“Dude, I never learned to change my strings quickly and workman-like, so I could never put one on within a reasonable time frame.”